Knowledge-Commons/Interoperable-Wisdom-Commons-Mapathon-21/Gathering Wisdom and Knowledge.md

 # Gathering Wisdom and Knowledge

+**[ed. note: The "Who, How, What" fields were not generally exported together from Miro, so this page is currently a jumble.
+See the [original Miro board](https://miro.com/app/board/o9J_lqaPCGw=/) to see the original context of the individual items.]**

 _Who is Gathering?
 Why are you Gathering?
 Contact Info_

 _How are you Gathering information?
 Format, Process, etc. SHARE LINKS!_

 _What kind of information are you  Gathering?
 What are your sharing parameters?_

-[ed. note: The "Who, How, What" fields were not generally exported together from Miro, so this page is currently a jumble.
-See the [original Miro board](https://miro.com/app/board/o9J_lqaPCGw=/) to recontextualize the individual items.]

 Kaitlin Archambault <kaiti@openfuturecoalition.org>   Working to empower the distributed, iterative forward learning of local solutions on a global scale—which will require interoperability & the advancement of / discoverability within existing ontologies